 INAS Global Games 2019

-The INAS Global Games 2019 decorative wrap aims to promote the games to be held in Brisbane between 9-19 October 2019.
+The INAS Global Games 2019 decorative wrap aimed to promote the games held in Brisbane between 9-19 October 2019.
 The games are run by the International Federation for Athletes with Intellectual Impairments and consist of an international sporting event and convention.
 They are the world’s largest elite sporting event for athletes with an intellectual impairment, held once every four years.

 The games feature nine international sports including athletics, basketball, cycling and tennis.
-They will attract more than 1000 qualifying athletes from more than 75 member INAS nations.
-There will also be an additional 2600 coaches, family and friends.
+In 2019 they attracted more than 1000 qualifying athletes from more than 75 member INAS nations.
+There were an additional 2600 coaches, family and friends.